hauler-dev/hauler-docs/docs/guides-references/command-line/hauler-store.md

 #### `hauler store add`:

-* Add content to store.
+* Add content to the store

 ```yaml
 Usage: